When: Beginning of WWII (1939-1941)

 |The Polish War Cemetery at Monte Cassino - Wikimedia Commons|

 Professor Swianiewicz was released from Siberia, and left the Soviet Union in 1942.
-He worked with the Polish government-in-exile in London and informed them of the number of Polish officers held in the Soviet Union in the spring of 1940.
+He worked with the Polish government-in-exile in London and informed them of the number of Polish officers that were held in the Soviet Union in the spring of 1940.
 Later he wrote about the Katyn Massacre and lectured at numerous universities around the world.
 He died near London in 1997 at the age of 97.

 The Soviets also released thousands of Polish civilians . . .